 History of Gangtok

 In 1840, Gangtok was a village which came into its own with the establishment of the Enchey Monastery.
-Gangtok became the capital of Sikkim after British conquest in mid 19th century in response to a hostage crisis.
-After the defeat of the Tibetans by the British, Gangtok became a major stopover in the trade between Tibet and India during British rule in India at the end of the 19th century.
+Gangtok became the capital of Sikkim after the British conquest in mid of 19th Century in response to a hostage crisis.
+After the defeat of the Tibetans by the British, Gangtok became a major stop-over in the trade between Tibet and India during British rule in India at the end of the 19th century.

 Geography of Gangtok

 The population of Gangtok according to the census of 2011 shows 98,658.
-Out of them, the males constituted 53% of the population and females 47%.
+Out of them, the males constituted 53 percent of the population and females 47 percent.
 Hinduism and Buddhism are the most popular religions in Gangtok.
 Gangtok also has a Christian population and a small Muslim minority.
-The North East Presbyterian Church, Roman Catholic Church and Anjuman Mosque in Gangtok are places of worship.
 Nepali is the most widely spoken language in Gangtok.
 English language and Hindi language are the official languages of Sikkim and Gangtok respectively.
 Other languages spoken in Gangtok include Bhutia, Tibetan and Lepcha.

 Culture of Gangtok

 A popular food in Gangtok is the "Momo".
-A form of noodle called "thukpa" served in soup form is also popular in Gangtok.
-Other noodle-based foods such as the Chowmein, thanthuk, fakthu, gyathuk and wonton are available.
-Other traditional Sikkimese cuisine includes Shah-Phaley and Gack-ko soup.
-Churpee, a kind of hard cheese made from cow`s or yak’s milk is sometimes chewed.
-Chhang is a regional frothy millet beer conventionally served in bamboo tankards and drunk through bamboo or cane straws.
+A form of noodle called “Thukpa” served in soup form is also popular in Gangtok.
+"Churpee", a kind of hard cheese made from cow or yak’s milk is sometimes chewed.

 Education of Gangtok